-Exceptionally, due to the insufficient amount of sugar in the must and the associated alcohol level adding sugar to the wine must is allowed.
-What are sugars, how are they formed, when are they allowed to be added and how do we properly dose the required amount?
+Exceptionally, due to the insufficient amount of sugar in the must and the associated alcohol level adding sugar to wine must is allowed.
+What are sugars, how are they formed, when are they allowed to be added, and how do we properly dose the required amount?

 Sugar molecules are made up of carbon, hydrogen, and oxygen – just three chemical elements, but there is a wide range of different and very complex sugars.